nodejs/node/doc/api/cli.md

 [Thread 0] Atomics.wait(0x55d134fe4290 + 4, 0, inf) was woken up by another thread
 [Thread 1] Atomics.wait(0x55d134fe4290 + 4, -1, inf) was woken up by another thread
 ```

+The fields here correspond to:

+- The thread id as given by [`worker_threads.threadId`][]
+- The base address of the `SharedArrayBuffer` in question, as well as the
+  byte offset corresponding to the index passed to `Atomics.wait()`
+- The expected value that was passed to `Atomics.wait()`
+- The timeout passed to `Atomics.wait`

 ### `--trace-deprecation`
 <!-- YAML